joshnsw/recognitionapp/recognitionapp/README.md

 ## Structure of code

 In this project the code is structured into different components, the main components are :
-1. Main page
+- Main page
-2.Modal
+- Modal
-3.Details Page
+- Details Page
-4. Success Page
+- Success Page

 ### Main Page